 You should get to the point where if I ask you to play a I – IV – VI – V in the key of D minor, you can do it right away.

-Here’s a guide on how to practice piano.
+Here’s a guide on how to practice on the piano.

 Memorize the Building Blocks